open-telemetry/opentelemetry-specification/specification/configuration/api.md

 Instrumentation libraries access `ConfigProvider` during initialization. `ConfigProvider` may be passed as an argument to the instrumentation library, or the instrumentation library may access it from a central place.
-Thus, the API SHOULD provide a way to set/register and access a global default `ConfigProvider`.
+Thus, the API SHOULD provide a way to access a global default `ConfigProvider`, and set/register it.

 #### ConfigProvider operations